gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 ### Formulation of NN with big-M approach
 The first way to formulate NN as a MIP is to use function [`NN_formulate!`](@ref).
 This formulation is based on the following paper: [Fischetti and Jo (2018)](literature.md).

 This formulation enables compression by setting `compress=true`, running bound-tightening in parallel (only used in `standard` bound-tightening).
-Possible bound-tightening strategies include: `fast` (default), `standard`, `output`, `precomputed`.
+Possible bound-tightening strategies include: `fast` (default), `standard`, `output`, and `precomputed`.
 #### Example
 ```julia
 jump_model = Model(Gurobi.Optimizer)
 set_silent(jump_model) # set desired parameters
 bounds_U, bounds_L = NN_formulate!(jump_model, NN_model, init_U, init_L; bound_tightening="standard", compress=true, parallel=true)
 ```
 The function returns boundaries for each neuron, the `jump_model` is updated in the function.
-By default objective function of the `jump_model` is set to dummy function *"Max 1"*.
+By default objective function of the `jump_model` is set to the dummy function *"Max 1"*.

 ***Note:*** When you use `precomputed` bound-tightening, you should also provide boundaries for the neurons and nothing is returned.